reyhanbalthazar/be-espresso-calibrating-logs/README.md

 ## Features

+- **Multi-Coffee Shop Support**: Each coffee shop has its own isolated data and users
 - **User Authentication**: Secure registration and login system with Laravel Sanctum
 - **Bean Management**: Track different coffee beans with details like roaster, roast level, origin, and variety
 - **Grinder Management**: Catalog different grinders used for calibration